fschuette/website/content/authors/admin/_index.md

 title: Friederike Schütte
 ---

-Lorem ipsum.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am interested in the question of how language is deeply intertwined with other aspects of human cognition.
+This question goes in both directions: How do other phenomena, like verbal memory, inherently rely on linguistic representations?
+At the same time: How do language comprehension and production rely upon on and exploit other cognitive processes, such as attention and executive control?

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.